 - 1. Any State not mentioned in the Preamble to this Agreement may become a member of SACU upon being admitted by the existing Member States and acceding to this Agreement. - 2.
-The admission of any such State as a member of SACU shall be approved by a unanimous decision of the Council. - 3.
-The Council shall determine the procedures and criteria for the admission of new members.
+The admission of any such State as a member of SACU shall be approved by a unanimous decision of the Summit.

-PART THREE
+PART THREE INSTITUTIONS

-INSTITUTIONS